Frcsty/Portfolio/index.md

 My name is Frosty and I am an 18 year old student from Slovenia.
 I enjoy developing minecraft plugins and creating new and unique server gamemodes.
-Above you can see my current public plugins as well as my SpigotMC and GitHub profiles.
+Below you can see my current public plugins as well as my SpigotMC and GitHub profiles.

   <a href="https://github.com/Frcsty">
     <img src="images/github.png" width="50" height="50">